Tokens, Lines, and the hasNext Cascade

 A Common Mistake

-The deepest file-reading bug is a guard that does not match its read, such as hasNextInt() guarding a nextLine(), or reading with nextLine() right after nextInt() without consuming the newline.
+The most common file-reading bug is a guard that does not match its read, such as hasNextInt() guarding a nextLine(), or reading with nextLine() right after nextInt() without consuming the newline.
 Keep the guard and the read in the same family, and remember that nextInt() does not move past the end of its line.
 (Source: BJP (Reges and Stepp), Ch 6.)

 Go Deeper (optional)